galette/galettedoc/source/usermanual/preferences.rst

 .. note::

-   This tab wil be present only if you are logged in as super administrator.
+   This tab will be present only if you are logged in as super administrator.

 .. image:: ../_styles/static/images/usermanual/prefs_admin.png
    :scale: 50%